christopherfujino/teach-me-to-code/blog/content/posts/2023-11-25-relaunching-my-website.md

 these ports were to Hugo, I decided to stick with that for now and focus on putting some polish on it.

-Previously, the presentation was incredibly minimal, with just a link in the `<head>` tag to

 ## Aesthetics

+Previously, the presentation was incredibly minimal, with just a link in the `<head>` tag to the default bootstrap style sheet.
+However, I decided to go even more minimal, and hand-write my own [stylesheet](https://github.com/christopherfujino/teach-me-to-code/blob/e17ccd07afa0c0edeb80d4b32fc7454155a42c97/blog/static/global.css).

 ## Setting up Continuous Deployment

+The idea for creating a blog began when I heard about GitHub Pages.

+Although I vaguely remember doing so, apparently at one point I set up a CI workflow for building this site with [netlify](https://www.netlify.com).